 Best Luxury: Patchology PoshPeel PediCure Foot Treatment

 Think of this hardworking foot mask as a game-changing facial for your feet.
 (A feecial?
 We digress.)
 Anchored with a top-notch "Activating Essence," featuring luxe, concentrated forms of both AHA and BHA botanical blends, dead skin, dullness, and sandpaper-esque patches won't stand a chance.
-(Just beware that your peeling will probably last a total of three to seven days.
-So if you're applying the treatment before a trip, plan for it.)

 Best File: Rikans Foot File And Callus Remover